andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 ---
 layout: post
-title: "Gelfand's Algebra - Chunk 1: Fundamentals"
+title: "Gelfand's Algebra: Fundamentals"
-description: ""
+description: "This is the very bottom."
-category:
+category: [algebra]
 tags: [chunk-exchange-of-terms, method-addition, method-multiplication, method-long-division]
 ---
 {% include JB/setup %}
-If you want to know the general idea behind this series of blog posts, check out the intro-post (TBC).
+NOTE: If you want to know the general idea behind this series of blog posts, check out the [intro-post](/index.html).

-Today I'm starting at a super-basic level, but with the intention of getting my head used to the method of chunking much advocated in [Oakley's "A Mind for Numbers"](https://www.amazon.co.uk/Mind-Numbers-Science-Flunked-Algebra-ebook/dp/B00G3L19ZU).
-My aim being, the method, as well as the chunks it produces will embed nicely before I start to use either in anger.
-The following is based on problems 1 to 7 from [Gelfand's "Algebra"](https://www.amazon.co.uk/Algebra-I-M-Gelfand/dp/0817636773).
+In this first post I'm starting at a super-basic level, but with the intention of getting my head used to the method of chunking much advocated in [Oakley's "A Mind for Numbers"](https://www.amazon.co.uk/Mind-Numbers-Science-Flunked-Algebra-ebook/dp/B00G3L19ZU).
+My aim being that the method, as well as the chunks it produces will embed nicely before I start to use either in anger.
+The following is based on problems 1 to 24 from [Gelfand's "Algebra"](https://www.amazon.co.uk/Algebra-I-M-Gelfand/dp/0817636773).

 ## Addition Algorithm
 Gelfand kicks off with the Standard Addition Algorithm.
 It will surely be familiar to everyone from their elementary mathematics.
 It's described nicely [over at wikipedia](https://en.wikipedia.org/wiki/Elementary_arithmetic#Addition_algorithm).

 ### Chunking an Addition Problem
-What follows are my notes (tidied of course, and I did them using pen and paper initially) from working through problem 2 (pp. 4).
+What follows are my notes from working through problem 2 (pp. 4) using the chunking approach from Oakley (chapter 7, "How to Build a Powerful Chunk".
+This is tidied up of course - I did them using pen and paper initially).

 In the course of doing this I noted some tricks.
-I have highlighted these using _italics_ (and explained them a little more in a later section).
+I have _highlighted_ (and explained them a little more in a later section).

 #### Step 1: "Work a problem all the way through on paper"
 (you'll just have to trust me when I say I did this.)